MMV-Lab/mmv_h4tracks/README.md

 split cell:
 	check if cell from eval does not have a match > .4 IoU and 2 or more matches >= .2 IoU.
 If yes, then sc

+added edge:
+	check if a connection in gt has both cells matched in eval & the matched cells are connected. if no, then ae

+deleted edge:
+	check if a connection in eval has both cells matched in gt & the matched cells are connected. if no, then de